edsu/inkdroid.org/_drafts/white-dudes-giving-speeches.md

 Another tool you can use from the comfort of your Web browser (no command line fu required) is the popular Twitter Archiving Google Sheet [TAGS].
 TAGS lets you collect data from the search API which it puts directly into a spreadsheet for analysis.
 This is super handy if you don't want to parse the original JSON data returned by the Twitter API.
 TAGS is great for individual use.

 And another option is the Social Feed Manager ([SFM]) project.
 SFM is a project started by George Washington University with support from IMLS and the National Historical Publications and Records Commission.
 I think SFM is doubly important to bring up today since the theme for the conference is Ingenuity and Innovation in Archives.
 NHPRC's support for the SFM project has been instrumental in getting it to where it is today.
 SFM is an open source Web application that you download and set up at your institution and which users then log into using their Twitter credentials to to setup data collection jobs.
-GWU named it Social Feed Manager because they are in the process of adding other content sources such as Flickr and Tumblr.
+GW named it Social Feed Manager because they are in the process of adding other content sources such as Flickr and Tumblr.
 They are hoping that extending it in this way will provide an architecture that will allow interested people to add other social media sites, and contribute them back to the project.
 The other nice thing that both SFM and twarc do (but that TAGS does not) is collect the original JSON data from the Twitter API.
-In a world where [original order] matters I think this is an important factor keep in mind.
+In a world where [original order] matters I think this is an important factor to keep in mind.

 JSON is an acronym for JavaScript Object Notation.
 There are lots of other formats for sending data around on the Web, but JSON has emerged as the defacto standard for APIs.
 This has largely been the result of its versatility and that support for it is cooked into every Web browser that can run JavaScript.

 So what's in the JSON data for a tweet?
 Twitter is famous for its 140 character message limit.
 But the text of a tweet only accounts for about 2% of the JSON data that is made available by the Twitter API.
 Some people might call this metadata, but I'm just going to call it data for now, since this is the original data that Twitter collected and pushed out to any clients that are listening for it.

-Also included in the JSON data are things like: the time that the tweet was sent, any hashtags present, geo coordinates for the user (if they have geo-location turned on in their preferences), urls mentioned, places recognized, embedded media such as images or videos, retweet information, reply to information, lots information about the user sending the message, handles for other users mentioned, the current follow count of the sender.
+Also included in the JSON data are things like: the time that the tweet was sent, any hashtags present, geo coordinates for the user (if they have geo-location turned on in their preferences), urls mentioned, places recognized, embedded media such as images or videos, retweet information, reply to information, lots information about the user sending the message, handles for other users mentioned, the current follower count of the sender.
 And of course you can use the tweet ID to go back to the Twitter API to get all sorts of information such as who has retweeted or liked a tweet.

 Here's what the JSON looks like for a tweet.
 I'm not going to go into this in detail, but I thought I would at least show it to you.
 I suspect catalogers or EAD finding aid creators out there might not find this too scary to look at.
 JSON is much more expressive than the rows and columns of a spreadsheet because you can have lists of things, key/value pairs and hierarchical structures that don't fit comfortably into a spreadsheet.

 Ok, I can imagine some eyes glazing over at these mundane details so lets get back to the Ferguson tweets.
 Do you remember that form that ArchiveIt put together to let people submit URLs to archive?
 You may remember that 236 URLs were submitted.
 Bergis and I were curious so we extracted all the URLs mentioned in the 13 million tweets, unshortened them, and then ranked them by the number of times they were mentioned.
 You can see a list of the [top 100 shared links] in that time period.
 Notice at the time we checked to see if Internet Archive had archived the page.

-We then took a look just within the first day of tweets that we had to eyeball what the [most tweeted URLs tweeted initially] looked like.
+We then took a look just within the [fiirst day of tweets] that we had, to see if they looked any different.
 Look at number #2 there, [Racial Profiling Data/2013].
 It's a government document from the Missouri Attorney General's Office with statistics from the Ferguson Police Department.
 Let's take a moment to digest those stats along with the [1,538 Twitter users] who did that day.

 Now what's interesting is that the URL that was tweeted so many times then is already broken.
 And look, Internet Archive has it, but it was collected for the first time on August 12, 2014.
 Just as the conversation was erupting on Twitter.
 Perhaps this URL was submitted by an archivist to the form ArchiveIt put together.
 Or perhaps someone recognized the importance of archiving it and submitted it directly to the Internet Archive using their [Save Now] form.

 The thing I didn't mention earlier is that we found 417,972 unique, unshortened URLs.
 Among them were 21,457 YouTube videos.
-Here's the fourth most shared YouTube video, that ended up being seen over half a million times.
+Here's [the fourth most shared YouTube video], that ended up being seen over half a million times.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GO1SKC6dK7o" frameborder="0" allowfullscreen></iframe>